Motorcycle Accident Attorney

 All about motorcycle accidents

-Motorcyclists, according to research by our Michigan motorcycle accident attorney team, are about 18 times more likely to be in a fatal accident and three times more likely to be injured than those in passenger cars.
+Motorcyclists, according to research by our Michigan motorcycle personal injury lawyer team, are about 18 times more likely to be in a fatal accident and three times more likely to be injured than those in passenger cars.

 In fact, the fatality rate for motorcyclists is 3.6 times greater than the fatality rate for occupants of passenger cars.

-Cochran, Kroll & Associates’ skilled motorcycle accident lawyer team has compiled a list of motorcycle accident statistics you should know:
+Cochran, Kroll & Associates’ skilled motorcycle accident law firm has compiled a list of motorcycle accident statistics you should know:

 - 41 percent of the 1,203 motorcycle operators who were killed in single-vehicle crashes were intoxicated.